New Zealand Air Training Corps: Shooting

-Public Service
+Public service

 Each year the New Zealand Cadet Forces participate in numerous public service events around the country.
-Anzac day represents the most public and personnel intensive deployment for cadet force personnel, often involving the bulk of the units forces.
+Anzac Day represents the most public and personnel-intensive deployment for cadet forces, often involving the bulk of the unit's forces.
 Cadets will form cenotaph and catafalque parties on behalf of, and in partnership with the New Zealand Defence Force.

-Another high-profile public service that the NZCF participate in is the annual Poppy Day drive by the RNRSA, where cadets and RSA members work together to raise funds towards helping New Zealand Veterans and the RNRSA.
+Another high-profile public service is the annual Poppy Day drive by the Royal New Zealand Returned and Services' Association (RNRSA), where cadets and RSA members work together to raise funds towards helping New Zealand Veterans and the RNRSA.

 International Air Cadet Exchange (IACE)

-The International Air Cadet Exchange is an annual exchange program organized by the International Air Cadet Exchange Association.
+The International Air Cadet Exchange is an annual exchange programme organised by the International Air Cadet Exchange Association.

-The New Zealand Air Training Corps each year sends a dozen members of the organization to countries all over the world.
+Each year the New Zealand Air Training Corps sends a dozen members of the organisation to countries all over the world.
 The participants can be any rank and a Commissioned NZCF Officer accompanies each group of cadets overseas, providing opportunities for both adult and youth members.

-Local Training
+Local training

 Cadets

-Each Squadron trains at least one night per week – a "parade night" in order to undertake the Cadet Development Framework Each squadron employs a training officer whose role it is to create and implement a local training programme.
-The Cadet Development Framework is a four-year program which provides cadets with the opportunity to develop skills in leadership, aviation knowledge, drill, firearms training, fieldcraft, and more.
+Each Squadron trains at least one night per week at a "parade night" in order to undertake the Cadet Development Framework Each squadron employs a training officer whose role is to create and implement a local training programme.
+The Cadet Development Framework is a four-year programme which provides cadets with the opportunity to develop skills in leadership, aviation knowledge, drill, firearms training, fieldcraft, and more.

 The programme provides standardisation for training and expected development within Cadet Units for CDT – CDTW/O. Some content is applicable to all three Corps of the NZCF, whilst some is specific to particular Corps.

 The content of the Four-Year Training Programme is not designed to fill every period during parade nights in a calendar year, but intentionally leaves scope for Cadet Unit Commanders to add content that will add value to their communities, strengthen Unit identity and provide opportunities for cadets that they may not receive outside of NZCF.
 However, only completion of the prescribed training will ensure that cadets can continue moving through the development model.
-Delivery of the content of the Four-Year Training Programme is at Cadet Unit Commander's discretion.
+Delivery of the content of the Four-Year Training Programme is at the Cadet Unit Commander's discretion.
 In time, further resources to assist in delivery will be developed, including parade night lesson plans, instructor guides and additional resources.
-Currently available resources should be used in the first instance for delivery of training.
 Where gaps in knowledge or skills exist, Area Advisors and/or Area Support Officers should be engaged.

-The training is split in to three different levels off learning that correspond with a cadets progression.
+The training is split into three different levels off learning that correspond with a cadet's progression.